The deadline facing Newcastle United to conclude January transfer business

-The deadline facing Newcastle United to conclude transfer business amid Kieran Trippier & Miguel Almiron links
+January transfer window: The deadline facing Newcastle United to conclude transfers amid Miguel Almiron links

 Newcastle United transfers: The January transfer window deadline is closing in.